utah-cs3550-fa25/assignments/hw1.md

 for the hash signs in the list of tags.
 Links should be underlined *only* on hover.

+On the recipe page, rotate the photo by 2 degrees.
+You can do that by assigning `transform: rotate(2deg)`.
+It helps the page look a bit more casual, as if it's a paper cookbook that you pasted a photo into.
+Also, give the photo a five-pixel white border with a three-pixel corner radius; this makes it look a little bit like a polaroid photo, heightening the effect.

 Assign the appropriate background the to the page as a whole and also the main portion of the page where the page-specific content is.